swayam315/Mockify-AI/README.md

 ## ▶ How to Run an Interview Session

-1. Login and navigate to *Start Interview*
+1. Login and navigate to *Quick Start*
 2. Choose coding or HR mode
 3. Submit your answer
 4. AI returns structured feedback, example: